Lil Wayne ‘Tha Carter V’ Release Date: Birdman Says New Album Coming Soon, Weezy Responds To Claim

 In a report from BET earlier on Saturday, it was noted that the ongoing lawsuit Wayne has against Birdman is getting in the way of Carter V being released.
 In fact, although Birdman claimed Wayne’s new album is coming soon, a source close to Weezy reportedly called Birdman “full of s**t” for the claim.
 The latest comments are just more of the same back and forth that has been going on between the two former friends for a little while now.

-So basically, Wayne wants Birdman to pay him what he feels he’s due before he releases his highly-anticipated rap album.
+So basically, Wayne wants Birdman to pay him what he feels he’s due before he releases his highly anticipated rap album.
 Wayne also reportedly wanted a judge to declare him a joint copyright owner of all other Young Money recordings, which would mean works from Drake, Nicki Minaj, and other artists.
 There have been recent reports that Birdman has met up with Universal Music Group to try to work out a payment that Wayne will be happy with in order to assist in getting the new music out.

 The last official Lil Wayne album to drop was the Free Weezy Album released back in July 2015 exclusively on the TIDAL music streaming service.
 Prior to that it was I Am Not a Human Being II in 2013, with Tha Carter IV in 2011.
 Wayne continues to put in his work in guest spots for other artists, though.
 In 2016, he was heard from on tracks from Chance the Rapper, 2 Chainz, and PartyNextDoor.